 By now, it should be clear that internal links are a good thing to keep track of since they are essential for both end-users and search engines.
 From my experience, internal links are an excellent booster for your SEO rankings, and they work very quickly.
 Let’s examine in detail how exactly they help SEO.

-Internal linking connects your content, building a contextual map of your website for search engines.
-In addition, internal links establish your website’s hierarchy by giving important pages more link equity than less valuable pages, helping increase your SEO ranking potential for each linked page.
+Internal linking creates a contextual map of your website for search engines, establishing a hierarchy by giving your most important pages more link equity, increasing your SEO potential.

 As such, underutilizing internal links can negatively impact your website’s engagement rates.
-In the long-term, it can also cause you to lose out rankings to your competitors, who are using every possible way to get to the top.
+In the long-term, it can also cause you to lose out rankings to your competitors, who are employing every conceivable method to get to the top.

-Here are the 11 benefits of internal linking for SEO:
+Let’s take a look at the benefits of internal linking for SEO: